 ‘Like a classic Nanci Griffith album with songs by Gretchen Peters’ (Country Music People)

 ‘On Keep The Flame Alight, Healy has delivered a mature and immersive set of songs superbly played’ (Blabber ‘n’ Smoke)

 Following the release of her first album ‘Better Days’ in 2014, Scottish singer-songwriter Martha L. Healy embarked on a life sabbatical to Nashville in 2016, returning with a highly praised second album ‘Keep The Flame Alight’, with David Spicher in the production chair and a host of Nashville session players.
 The album saw her develop her songwriting whilst remaining true to the musical influences of her childhood; The Eagles, Traveling Wilburys, Patsy Cline, Carole King and anything remotely Motown.
-Her performances in 2019 have included the AmericanaFestUK Showcase and Celtic Connections and for Arisaig Americana, she’ll be accompanied onstage by musicians on guitar and fiddle.
+Her performances in 2019 have included the AmericanaFestUK Showcase and Celtic Connections and for Arisaig Americana, she’ll be accompanied onstage by Al Shields on electric guitar.